philipturner/metal-flash-attention/README.md

 How well does the Metal port compare to the official FlashAttention repository?
 Imagine I went with the "atomic dQ" algorithm and achieved 100% performance.
 Then, switched to the actual MFA repo and found model training to be 4x slower.
 That would be 25% of the roofline from the official repository.
 To get this percentage, multiply the average ALU utilization across all three kernels by `7 / 9`.
 A more nuanced model was used for the statistics on Apple hardware, but this is the gist of it.

 To calculate utilization of Nvidia hardware, I used GFLOPS for FP16/BF16 ALUs.
 I divided the highest GFLOPS from each graph in the paper by 312000 (A100 SXM), 989000 (H100 SXM).
 Notice that, for larger head dimensions and register intensive kernels (backward pass), no benchmarks were reported.
-Perhaps because they did not solve the register pressure issue at infinite head dimensions.
-For example, the accumulator might always be held in registers.
+I confirmed they did not solve the register pressure issue at infinite head dimensions.
+For example, the accumulator is always held in registers.
+At the time of writing, I had not seen concrete evidence of D=256 backward gradient executing with correct results.

 ### GFLOPS